 The trip kicked off with a ten hour layover in Tokyo.
 We had to change from Narita to Haneda airport, which made for the perfect excuse to get out of the airport and run around Tokyo for a bit.
 Five of us were on the same flight, and four of that five had all previously visited Tokyo.
 We decided to revisit a few of our favorite spots near Shibuya Station during the layover.
 One of us had the brilliant idea to book the cheapest hotel room we could find to shower and drop our bags.
 The major train stations do have lockers that will accommodate luggage, but availability can be hit or miss.
 Airport lounges often have showers, but considering that there were five of us, we probably saved money going the hotel route.
 We found a hotel near Shibuya Station for under $150.
 It was small–barely larger than a closet.
 But, it had enough room to accommodate our bags and we were all able to freshen up after the long flight.
 We were jet lagged, but it was worth it to have the amazing Nagoya-style chicken wings at our favorite izakaya, try some fancy coffee, and explore the insanity that is BIC Camera (that link isn’t official, but will give you an idea of what BIC is all about).
 I’ve previously written about Japan here and here, and also talked about another layover in Tokyo.

 We had a redeye flight from Tokyo to Ho Chi Minh City, where we planned to meet the other couple from our group in the morning.
 Immediately upon landing, we headed out of the city with a private driver who took us to a riverboat so we could take an overnight cruise on the Mekong River.
 This was the portion of the trip that I was most nervous about, but it turned out amazing.
 Knowing that we would be jet lagged and tired, I wanted the first part of the trip to be as low-impact as possible, with no decisions necessary.
 The Mekong Eyes cruise accomplished that perfectly.
 In hindsight, I wish we had booked a longer than one night cruise.
 We had a long drive to catch up with our boat, but we were able to see some of the countryside.
 Once we got of the city, the roadways were peppered with small cafes at frequent intervals.
 These cafes have refreshments like coffee, whole, fresh coconuts, tea, sometimes ice cream.
 The coffee!
 These coffee lovers are all still dreaming of Vietnamese coffee–with its sweet, condensed milk contrasted with the bitter coffee concentrate.
-There is also some sort of bathroom facility.
+There is also some sort of bathroom facility at these cafes.
 Bathroom facilities definitely vary in Vietnam and in any event, aren’t what you’ll find in Japan.
 My favorite part of these roadside stops is the hammocks.
 There is a mix of traditional seating, but always plenty of hammocks.
 These stops invariably have wifi, too!

 To board our boat, we had to take a tender from a small access point.
 This is not like boarding a cruise ship and at first we were apprehensive about what was happening when we drove down a narrow dirt road and only small boats were tied up there.
 But we are adventurous and felt confident in our numbers.
 The boat itself was beautiful and held 27 guests.
 We immediately got some local beer to toast our trip and settled in after the very long journey.
 The Mekong River was brilliant and the sky was bright blue (as it would be for our entire trip).
 We were stunned by how peaceful it felt and how sweet the air smelled.
 Stepping off the plane in Ho Chi Minh City, the heat was oppressive.
 On the river, a breeze kept us perfectly comfortable.
 Later that afternoon, we took a short hike through a nearby river village.
 Agriculture is big in this region and Vietnam is transitioning its crops from rice to more tropical fruits.
 The watermelon there was otherworldly.
 It seems crazy to rave about watermelon, but this fruit was about as red as a perfectly ripe strawberry and full of flavor.
 I don’t think I’ll ever be able to enjoy watermelon at home again.
 We also had guava and jack fruit dipped in a chili powder.
 The food on the cruise ship turned out to be my favorite of the entire trip.
 All of the ingredients were so fresh and delicious.
 I’m convinced the best produce in the world is grown along the Mekong River.